 In Beauty Detox we generally say to always eat fresh fruit on an empty stomach.
 Some fruits combine with greens, as we have seen in our Glowing Green Smoothie®.

 One fruit in particular (bananas), have a little bit of different qualities as well because they’re very low in water, starchier, and digest slower.
 That’s why it can be okay sometimes to put banana, for instance, in the Power Protein Smoothie.

 Melons, on the other hand, should be eaten completely on their own.
 I suggest not mixing them with other fruits.
-It’s very common, especially in airplanes, where they make these little fruit salads with tasteless little pieces of melon and one piece of kiwi or something.
+It’s very common, especially in airplanes, where they make these little fruit salads with tasteless little pieces of melon or one piece of kiwi.

 If you’re really trying to be more careful, you could blend the melon.
-It’s so high in water, you could blend it with coconut water—or coconut ice cubes & coconut nectar—like we are doing in today’s refresher smoothie.
+It’s so high in water, you could blend it with coconut water or coconut ice cubes & coconut nectar.
 Again, keep it super simple with melons!

 There are so many amazing varieties of melons available in the summer, and I love them all!
 Watermelon, Cantaloupe, Honeydew, Canary and more.
 Melons are an amazing source of vitamin C, antioxidants like lycopene (watermelons), or beta carotene (cantaloupe), and are probably the most hydrating fruit.